 Using both Mike’s and Brandon’s bookings and considering them as equally relevant, the prediction for (Alyssa, Staples) will be $400,000 = ½ ($500,000 + $300,000).

 However, as we noted above, Mike is more similar to Alyssa than Brandon.
 Let us leverage that insight and consider Mike’s past bookings as more important.
 We can set the weight for Mike as 1 and the weight for Brandon as ½.
 In this case, the prediction for Alyssa will be approximately $433,000 ~= 1/1.5 * (1 * $500,000 + 0.5 * $300,000).

-Here, we illustrated yet another powerful idea commonly used in personalization/relevance solutions— __weighted voting__.
+Here, we illustrated yet another powerful idea commonly used in personalization/relevance solutions—weighted voting.
 In the first case, the weight for each candidate salesperson was equal, in the second case, the weight for Mike was higher than for Brandon and decayed inversely proportional to the position of a salesperson, when sorted by “distance”.
-In practice, the weighting function is yet __another parameter that need to be optimized by machine learning__.
+In practice, the weighting function is yet another parameter that needs to be optimized by machine learning.